Tego-Chang/A-Causal-Study-on-Airbnb-Impact-of-Superhosts-on-Revenue-of-Listings/README.md

 ### Visualization of Results
 In the last phase, we visualized the outcome of our model, and we found the host status, being a superhost or not, of a listing indeed plays an obvious effect on the annual revenue of the listing.
 Further, other features' impacts on the response are also demonstrated.

+Presentation video for this study can be found on: https://www.youtube.com/watch?v=-JU2L55idHQ